johnhadless1/AIControlsWindows/README.md

 ### YOU HAVE TO EDIT CONFIG STUFF IN "clientcloudai.py" or "clientlocalai.py" BLAH!!!!!

+OH also you have to USE LLM/AI model that was able do vision stuff, qwen3.5 is good enough, ministral is pretty good too

+you cant use regular LLM/AI model

 # How connect

 First, you have to get the host computer's IP (or local IP) for VNC connection.